 We visited Hong Kong for 4 days on the way to Scotland in December 2014 and this was our first experience of Asia.
 As we were looking to move to Hong Kong in 2016 we thought a short stopover would be a great way to have a taste of our potential new home.

 Our top 5 Hong Kong experiences

-- Fighting to get some Dim Sim and eventually accepting defeat and ordered enough food off the menu to feed a small family
+- Fighting to get some Dim Sim and eventually accepting defeat and accidently ordered enough food off the menu to feed a large family

 - Victoria Peak, we had beautiful weather and had amazing views